 FORS 6232.
 Analytical Toxicology.
 3 Credits.

 Principles and procedures used in the isolation, identification, and quantitation of drugs of abuse from human samples.
-Prerequisite: FORS 6202 or permission of instructor.
+Prerequisites: FORS 6202 or permission of the instructor.

 FORS 6234.
 Medicinal Chemistry I. 3 Credits.